William758/DiluvianArtifact/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.0.3 - Config to disable or set always active.

 v1.0.2 - Added countdown timer for Artifact of Instability.